 Professor Colin Riordan has a regional voice for Wales, on the UCAS Board of Trustees.

 Committee membership: Remuneration Committee

-Toby is also a director of UCAS Media Limited.
+Karen is also a Director of UCAS Media Limited.

 View and download the terms of reference of the Board.